maddsua/svgbundler/README.md

 `npm test` command is also available

-...and a screenshot of it working in watch mode as a cherry on a pie:
+...and a screenshot of it working in watch mode as a cherry on top:

 <img src="cool-pics/watchmode.png"/>